Final College Football Playoff Projections, Pairings for Every Bowl Game

 Sun Belt (five teams): Appalachian State (New Orleans Bowl), Arkansas State (Arizona Bowl), Georgia Southern (Camellia Bowl), Louisiana (Cure Bowl), Troy (Dollar General Bowl)

-Six-Win Teams Left Out: Southern Miss (C-USA), Miami-Ohio (MAC), Wyoming (MWC), Louisiana-Monroe (Sun Belt)
+Six-Win Teams Left Out: Southern Miss (C-USA), Miami-Ohio (MAC), Wyoming (MWC), Louisiana-Monroe (Sun Belt), Liberty (Independents)

 Kerry Miller covers college football and men's college basketball for Bleacher Report.
 You can follow him on Twitter, @kerrancejames.